lortza/lortza.github.io/_posts/2018-03-09-single-page-crud-p1.md

 // Another Option:
-// Both of those lines above can be condensed to 1 line.
+// Condensed both of those lines above to 1 line.
 // It's your call on what you feel is more readable. document.getElementById("new-form-placeholder").innerHTML = "<%= escape_javascript(render partial: 'new' ) %>"
 ```